Strategy • Background • Next Steps • Available Resources

 Community-based research (CBR) involves collaborative work between researchers (typically, faculty and students) and community members (typically nonprofit staff or clients) in the design and implementation of projects designed to address a community-identified need for data, information, and/or knowledge.

+Community-based research is the most common form of capacity-building project taken on by students.
 The output (products) of such collaboration may include research papers but can also take other forms (i.e., issue briefs, needs assessments, environmental surveys, etc.).

 Connection to Community Impact